MINIMUM REQUIREMENTS FOR A BACHELOR’S DEGREE

 ALEKS consists of three parts:

-DBU encourages each student to spend time in the Prep and Learning Module, even if the desired score is achieved because time spent in ALEKS will ultimately lead to better preparation and improved grades.
+DBU encourages each student to spend time in the Prep and Learning Module, even if their desired score is achieved, because time spent in ALEKS will ultimately lead to better preparation and improved grades.